Clinical Quality Measures Basics

 Medicaid Promoting Interoperability Program Requirements for 2019

-For first-time EPs, the 2019 eCQM reporting period for those who report electronically or through attestation is the full 2019 CY data.
-For EPs attesting for the first time, the 2019 reporting period for those who report electronically or through attestation is any continuous 90-day period within CY 2019.
+The 2019 eCQM reporting period for EPs is the full 2019 CY, except for first time meaningful users, for whom the reporting period is any continuous 90-day period within CY 2019.
 All participating EPs are required to report on any 6 eCQMs relevant to their scope of practice from the set of 50 available.
 In addition, EPs must report on at least one outcome measure.
 If no outcome measure is relevant to his or her scope of practice, the EP must report on one high priority measure.
 If no high priority measures are relevant to their scope of practice, they may report on any six relevant measures.
-The list of available eCQMs, including which qualify as outcome or high-priority, can be found here.
-More information on each cCQM can be found on the eCQI Resource Center.
+The list of available eCQMs, including which qualify as outcome or high-priority can be found here.
+More information on each eCQM can be found on the eCQI Resource Center.

 For first-time hospitals who submit eCQMs electronically, the reporting period is any continuous 90-day period, these participants are required to report on four measures.
 For first-time hospitals who submit eCQMs via attestation, the reporting period is the full 2019 CY data.
 These participants are required to report on all 16 eCQMs.